 - 1. The agency shall have a written program description that is available to residents and parents or guardians.
 The following information shall be included: - a.
 Program philosophy and mission; - b.
 Services and treatment modalities; - c.
-Treatment planning procedures; - d.
+Treatment planning procedures (including medical, dental, and other needs); - d.
 Behavior management program and expectations of each child; - e.
 Levels and privileges (if applicable); - f.
-Admission, exclusion, and discharge criteria; and - g.
-Aftercare services. - 2.
+Admission, exclusion, and discharge criteria; - g.
+Aftercare services; and - h.
+Clinical discharge planning throughout the child's stay that includes the custodian and child involvement. - 2.
 The agency shall have written policies and procedures for family therapy, family visitation, and therapeutic passes subject to progress, treatment, and physician's orders. - 3.
 The agency shall establish and post a written list of children's rights. - 4.
 The agency shall establish a procedure for hearing children's grievances. - 5.
 At the discretion of the Licensing Unit, a multi-disciplinary team may be asked to assist the Licensing Specialist in the initial study or during an investigation of a licensing complaint.
 This team may include a licensed mental health professional (as recognized by Arkansas Medicaid) or a person with professional expertise in the appropriate field. - 6.
-At the discretion of the Licensing Unit, a multi-disciplinary team may be asked to assist the Licensing Specialist during inspections for advisory purposes. - All applicants for a Psychiatric Residential Treatment Facility licensed after March 1, 2003, shall obtain a Permit of Approval (POA) from the Arkansas Health Services Agency prior to submitting an application or change of status request to the Child Welfare Agency Review Board.
+At the discretion of the Licensing Unit, a multi-disciplinary team may be asked to assist the Licensing Specialist during inspections for advisory purposes.

-- 8. If a licensee is operating at less than or at the capacity licensed by the board as of March 1, 2021, the licensee shall obtain a permit from the Health Services Permit Agency of the Health Services Permit Commission for any increase in capacity. - 9.
+- 7. All applicants for a Psychiatric Residential Treatment Facility licensed after March 1, 2003, shall obtain a Permit of Approval (POA) from the Arkansas Health Services Agency prior to submitting an application or change of status request to the Child Welfare Agency Review Board. - 8.
+If a licensee is operating at less than or at the capacity licensed by the board as of March 1, 2021, the licensee shall obtain a permit from the Health Services Permit Agency of the Health Services Permit Commission for any increase in capacity. - 9.
 Any new license or expansion of capacity by an existing licensee of the board shall require a license and permit from the office of Long-Term Care or the Health Services Permit Agency. - 10.
 In addition to any other basis provided by law or rule, the board shall terminate the license that has not been in operation for a consecutive twelve-month period. - 11.
-The Department of Human Services may recommend to the board the revocation, suspension, or termination of a license for any basis provided by law or rule, including without limitation, the failure to be in operation or in substantial compliance for a consecutive six-month period.
+The Department of Human Services may recommend to the board the revocation, suspension, or termination of a license for any basis provided by law or rule including, without limitation, the failure to be in operation or in substantial compliance for a consecutive six-month period. - 12.
+The Department of Human Services shall conduct quality assurance reviews for each regulated facility, consisting of the following: - a.
+A review of treatment structure including without limitation: - i.
+Observation of paraprofessional and direct-care staff interaction with patients; - ii.
+Review of daily activity structure outside of school and treatment; - iii.
+Review of paraprofessional and direct-care staff training and personnel records; - iv.
+Review of staff-to-client ratios; and - v.
+Completion of client interviews; - b.
+An analysis of referral data, statistics, and psychotropic medication prescriptions; - c.
+An on-site visit of a regulated facility's operation, to be conducted at least once per year. - d.
+Technical assistance and ongoing quality assurance and collaboration as needed; and - e.
+The Department of Human Services and its designees may inspect and investigate the quality of care for behavioral health provided to any child admitted to a regulated facility, whether or not the child is an Arkansas resident.